People from ethnic minority communities in the UK are more likely to die with COVID-19 according to the Office for National Statistics.

 We’re building upon our existing strong relationships with community, faith and voluntary organisations to hear these stories.
 We will use our existing relationships, and new ones we make, to hear from and engage with others.

-If you want to share your COVID story please get in touch.
+If you want to share your COVID story please get in touch by emailing us.
 We want to hear from residents, to share more stories, to continue the conversation and help keep all Waltham Forest residents safe.

 We know in our borough diversity is our strength and with two thirds of residents in Waltham Forest (68%) come from an ethnic minority (other than White British/Irish) compared to the London average of 58% that it is an issue that matters to us all.